 Next we explore the idea of deforestation.
-First introduced by Wadler in 1988 [41], deforestation aims at eliminating intermediate computation trees when evaluating functional programs.
+First introduced by Wadler in 1988 [35], deforestation aims at eliminating intermediate computation trees when evaluating functional programs.
 For example, to compute the sum of the squares of the integers between 1 and n, the following small program might be used: sum (map square (upto 1 n)).
 Intermediate lists created as a result of evaluation are a source of inefficiency.
 However, it has been observed that transducer composition can be used to eliminate intermediate results.
 This can be done as long as individual functions are representable as transducers.
-Unfortunately [41] only considers transformations over finite alphabets.
-We analysed the performance gain obtained by deforestation in FAST.
+Unfortunately [35] only considers transformations over finite alphabets.
+We analysed the performance gain obtained by deforestation in FAST with the following experiment.